tarwn/lessthandot-hugo/blogs/content/posts/2013-01-15-stupid-me-1-locking-myself.md

 </p>

 <p class="MsoNormal" style="text-align: justify;">
   <span lang="EN-US">Creating an SA account – with a secure password of course – is a handy solution to prevent you from locking yourself truly out of SQL Server.
-A few years back I didn’t have an SA account and I did lock myself out because of domain issues.
+A few years back I didn't have an SA account and I did lock myself out because of domain issues.
 I had to fall back to methods described in this MSDN page: </span><a href="http://msdn.microsoft.com/en-us/library/dd207004.aspx"><span lang="EN-US">Connect to SQL Server When System Administrators Are Locked Out</span></a><span lang="EN-US">.
 Configuring SQL Server to start up using single-user mode and making sure you are the only user is a bit trickier than just using the SA account to log in.</span>
 </p>

 <p class="MsoNormal" style="text-align: justify;">